pubnub/pubnub-mcp-server/resources/sdk_docs/unity_configuration.md

 ### Description

-Initialize the PubNub client before any API calls to establish credentials (PublishKey, SubscribeKey).
+Initialize the PubNub Client API context before calling any APIs to establish credentials like PublishKey and SubscribeKey.

-### Methods
+### Method(s)

 ```
 `1new PubNub(pnConfiguration);